iain-todd-86400/cs-demo-iv/README.md

 - `ionic cordova platform add android`
 - `npm run build:md`

 The application can be run in the browser via `npm start`.

-When doing so, however, the [CS Demo API](https://github.com/ionic-team/cs-demo-api) will need to also be running locally.
+It is also possible to use a local API.
+See the `src/environments/environment.ts` file for details.
+When doing so, the [CS Demo API](https://github.com/ionic-team/cs-demo-api) will need to be running locally.

 ## Without Identity Vault - Branch `master`